 Initially, “healing” gardens were created in hospitals and other health care facilities to give patients an area to go to get away from the sterile environment of the hospital setting.
 The benefits were dramatic.
 Since then, the concept of landscape therapy gardens has grown in importance and popularity.
 Stress is rampant in this country, and the importance of having a place to “get away from it all” has grown accordingly.
 Commercially, resort facilities have tried to fill this need for those who can afford to go.

-However, a healing garden does not need to be an expensive place in an exotic location.
+However, a healing garden does not need to be expensive in an exotic location.
 It can be a thoughtfully designed garden at a company or school or in a public yard in a neighborhood.
 It can even be a quiet spot in a nook in the backyard of a home.
-Many backyards gardens have served his purpose in the past without actually being recognized for their long-term benefits.
+Many backyard gardens have served their purpose in the past without being recognized for their long-term benefits.

 Escape with landscape therapy